how many protons and electrons does chlorine have

 What About Chlorine Ions?

-What are the Electron Shells of Chlorine?
+What are the different isotopes of Chlorine?

 Why is understanding the number of protons and electrons important?